Uterine Fibroids | Causes, Symptoms, Diagnosis & Treatment

 How is Uterine Fibroid Diagnosed?

 As most fibroids don’t produce any symptoms, they are often first found during a routine pelvic exam.
+If fibroids are suspected, you may be referred to a gynecologist for further tests to confirm the diagnosis and rule out other potential causes.

 What are the Treatment Options for Uterine Fibroid?